mora-lab/DynBioNet/README.md

 <img src="https://github.com/mora-lab/mora-lab.github.io/blob/master/picture/MORALAB_Banner.png">

 # DynBioNet
-'DynBioNet' is a shiny app to visualize and explore dynamic (temporal) biological networks.<br>
+**DynBioNet** is a shiny app to visualize and explore dynamic (temporal) biological networks.<br>

-> For more details on the importance of dynamic biological networks and some applications of 'DynBioNet', see: Huang, X. and Mora, A. (2021), DynBioNet –Understanding development and disease through visualization and analysis of dynamic biological networks (Under review).<br>
+> For more details on the importance of dynamic biological networks and some applications of **DynBioNet**, see: Huang, X. and Mora, A. (2021), DynBioNet –Understanding development and disease through visualization and analysis of dynamic biological networks (Under review).<br>

 ## 1. Installing DynBioNet:
-There are three different ways to run DynBioNet:
+There are three different ways to run **DynBioNet**:

 ### 1.1.
 From Github (using R):  https://github.com/mora-lab/DynBioNet<br>